godotengine/godot-docs/classes/class_material.rst

 - void **set_render_priority** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_render_priority** **(** **)**

-Sets the render priority for transparent objects in 3D scenes.
+Sets the render priority for objects in 3D scenes.
 Higher priority objects will be sorted in front of lower priority objects.
+In other words, all objects with :ref:`render_priority<class_Material_property_render_priority>` ``1`` will render before all objects with :ref:`render_priority<class_Material_property_render_priority>` ``0``).

 \ **Note:** This only applies to :ref:`StandardMaterial3D<class_StandardMaterial3D>`\ s and :ref:`ShaderMaterial<class_ShaderMaterial>`\ s with type "Spatial".

-\ **Note:** This only applies to sorting of transparent objects.
-This will not impact how transparent objects are sorted relative to opaque objects.
-This is because opaque objects are not sorted, while transparent objects are sorted from back to front (subject to priority).
+\ **Note:** This will not impact how transparent objects are sorted relative to opaque objects or how dynamic meshes will be sorted relative to other opaque meshes.
+This is because all transparent objects are drawn after all opaque objects and all dynamic opaque meshes are drawn before other opaque meshes.

 .. rst-class:: classref-section-separator